-One of the most important decisions to make when choosing a payments partner is understanding your card processing options.
-Understanding which pricing models are available and how they’ll affect your rates can make a big difference in your bottom line, especially if you’re dealing with slim margins.
+One of the most important decisions to make when choosing a payments partner is understanding the different card processing fees.
+Understanding which pricing models are available and comparing how they’ll affect your rates can make a big difference in your bottom line, especially if you’re dealing with slim margins.

-Before we dig into the differences between pricing models, let’s take a look at what they have in common.
+Before we dig into the differences between card processing fee models, let’s take a look at what they have in common.

 All card-based payments are subject to interchange fees.
 These are the combined fees charged by card networks and banks to run your debit and credit transactions.
 Interchange fees are driven by several factors, which include: